NeoGeographyToolkit/StereoPipeline/docs/tools/rig_calibrator.rst

 --------------

 The ``rig_calibrator`` program takes as input image and/or depth+image
-datasets acquired with a rig of *N* cameras.
+datasets acquired with one or more rigs, each having one or more cameras.
 It finds the relationship among the rig sensors, the pose of each camera image, and refines the intrinsics of each sensor.

 This tool was extensively tested with actual hardware and can model many real-world issues encountered with a rig.
 Its output can be used